thephpleague/phpunit-coverage-listener/README.md

       ]
     }

-and then send these payload data into some remote location to be processing further, that could be used to provide usefull information about your code-coverage information in a way that fit with your specific needs.
+and then send these payload data into some remote location to be processing further.
+That could be used to provide usefull information about your code-coverage information in a way that fit with your specific needs.
 [Coveralls](https://coveralls.io/) service would be a perfect example in this scenario.
-But this package have several flexibilities that enable you to use it in a way that fit with your specific need (not limited to one service like Coveralls).

 Requirement
 -----------